sdmx-twg/vtl/meetings/2025/June_Salamanca/june_20_salamanca.md

 ## Welcome of participants
 A warm welcome has been given to Juan Lopez from INEGI, Daniels Grofils from Pacific Community, Daniele Mansillo from FAO and Jose Deodoro from IMF who joined this VTL TF meeting.
-Oeyen Hilde breifly introduced himself; together with Ugo Di Zenzo they are the representatives of the National Bank of Belgium for the VTL TF.
+Oeyen Hilde breifly introduced himself; together with Ugo Di Zenzo they are the representatives of the National Bank of Belgium in the VTL TF.

 ## Actions from previous meeting
 Angelo went over the activities following the decisions taken in Frankfurt's meeting (see uploaded presentation for details):